felipehcoutinho/virathon/README.md

 ## Introduction

-Virathon is designed to automate the analysis of the genomes of viruses of Archaea and Bacteria, specially uncultured ones originated from metagenomic samples
+Virathon is designed to automate the analysis of genomic sequences derived from viruses of Archaea and Bacteria, specially uncultured ones originated from metagenomic samples

 ***